caspar

 packages

 If you're running a Debian system, you can install the caspar Debian package.
-Caspar is distributed with the Debian unstable release since late july 2004, the Debian "etch" release ships version 20060618-1 (caspar is shipped with the Debian "sarge" release too).
+Caspar is distributed with the Debian unstable release since late july 2004, the Debian 4 "etch" release shipped version 20060618-1, and caspar was shipped with all Debian stable releases since then.
+As of this writing (december 2025), caspar 20251012-1 is scheduled to get shipped with the upcoming Debian 14 (forky) release.
 You can see if there are any bugs in the caspar package reported.
 If you find a bug, please report it.
 If you're interested in tracking development of this package, you might like to subscribe to the caspar Debian package, using the Debian Package Tracking System: send an email with body "subscribe caspar" to pts@qa.debian.org.

 If you'd like to install the latest caspar on your stable Debian system, you can very likely just fetch the package from unstable and install that one: there are very few (and only harmless) dependencies.